tbrowder/Date-Names/README.md

   * language-specific data set hashes have changed to arrays

-  * no symbols are exported; direct access is available, but not recommendedemdashuse the new class instead
+  * no symbols are exported; direct access is available, but not recommended—use the new class instead

   * `@lang` renamed to `@langs`